The Importance of Weight Training for Adults Over 50

 Arthritis is a leading cause of pain and disability among older adults.
 While it might seem counterintuitive, strength training can ease arthritis symptoms.

-By strengthening the muscles around the joints, weight training reduces joint stress and improves range of motion.
+By strengthening the muscles surrounding the joints, weight training reduces stress on the joints and improves range of motion.
 It also increases blood flow to the cartilage and reduces inflammation.

 Key Benefit: Less pain, more mobility.